MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

   1. [Launch the administration utility](admin-utility.md#launch) with administrator privileges:
      1. From the main menu, choose the option to **Configure R Server for Operationalization**.
-     1. From the sub-menu, choose the option to **Configure a control node**.
+     1. From the sub-menu, choose the option to **Configure a web node**.
-     1. When prompted, provide a password for the built-in, local operationalization `administrator` account.
+     1. When prompted, provide a password for the built-in, local operationalization `admin` account.
         You can always authenticate against  [Active Directory (LDAP) or Azure Active Directory](security-authentication.md) later.

-  1. On Linux: If using the IPTABLES firewall or equivalent service on Linux, use the `iptables` command (or the equivalent) to open port 12800 to the public IP of the control node so that remote machines can access it.
+  1. On Linux: If using the IPTABLES firewall or equivalent service on Linux, use the `iptables` command (or the equivalent) to open port 12800 to the public IP of the web node so that remote machines can access it.

-Your control node is now configured.
-Repeat these steps for each control node you want to add.
+Your web node is now configured.
+Repeat these steps for each web node you want to add.

 <a name="add-compute-nodes"></a>

 **Step 2: Configure Compute Node(s)**

->**Note:** A compute node can be configured on its own machine or on the same machine as the control node.
+>**Note:** A compute node can be configured on its own machine or on the same machine as the web node.

-1. On each machine, install the same R Server version you installed on the control node.
+1. On each machine, install the same R Server version you installed on the web node.

 1. [Launch the administration utility](admin-utility.md#launch) with administrator privileges.